robertvorthman/homebridge-marantz-volume/Readme.md

 # homebridge-marantz-volume
 Marantz Receiver plugin for homebridge: https://github.com/nfarina/homebridge

 This plugin allows you to control your Denon or Marantz receiver volume with Siri, with commands like "set the stereo volume to 25%".
 Your receiver will appear as a light bulb in HomeKit, this is so the brightness characteristic of a light bulb can be leveraged as a way to set the receiver volume by using Siri.

-Unlike other light bulb HomeKit accessories, this plugin ignores power state commands (on/off), this is to avoid having your receiver turn off if you tell Siri to "turn off all the lights".
+Unlike other light bulb HomeKit accessories, this plugin ignores power state commands (on/off) by default, this is to avoid having your receiver turn off if you tell Siri to "turn off all the lights".
+If you want to control the power state of the receiver rather than ignoring it, set the `"controlPower":true` property in the configuration.

-This plugin controls VOLUME ONLY.
-For powering on your Marantz/Denon, see https://github.com/stfnhmplr/homebridge-denon-marantz-avr by stfnhmplr
+This plugin also allows you to register the "main zone" and "zone 2" of your receiver as independent accessories within HomeKit, if your receiver is multi-zone.

 ## Siri